The Powerful Link Between Music and Memory: What the Science Shows

 - Short attention span, especially for non-preferred tasks

-- Hyperactivity, which may be physical, verbal, and/or emotional; can also manifest as fidgeting or restlessness
+- Hyperactivity, which may be physical, verbal, and/or emotional, can also manifest as fidgeting or restlessness

 - Impulsivity